vmware/terraform-provider-avi/website/docs/d/avi_albservicesconfig.html.markdown

 In addition to all arguments above, the following attributes are exported:

 * `app_signature_config` - Default values to be used for application signature sync.
 Field introduced in 20.1.4.
+Allowed in basic edition, essentials edition, enterprise edition.
 * `asset_contact` - Information about the default contact for this controller cluster.
 Field introduced in 20.1.1.
 * `feature_opt_in_status` - Information about the portal features opted in for controller.
 Field introduced in 20.1.1.
 * `ip_reputation_config` - Default values to be used for ip reputation sync.
 Field introduced in 20.1.1.